-Within Quezon City, one of the best places to get away from the hub of the city is the La Mesa Eco-park.
+Within the Novaliches district of Quezon City, one of the best places to get away from the hub of the city is the La Mesa Eco-park.
 Opened to the public in 2004, the park is part of the La Mesa Dam and Watershed Reservation; which is a 2,700 hectare (27 square kilometers) area that was built in 1929, to supply the water for most of Metro Manila.
 The watershed is the last remaining rain forest in the Metro Manila area, making it a tranquil place to commune with nature, or a have an adventure with the many water and sports facilities in the vicinity.

 The La Mesa Dam and Reservoir can hold up to 50.5 million cubic meters of water, and it was first constructed by Pedro Siochi and Company, as part of the part of the Angat-Ipo-La Mesa water system.
 The water collected is treated at the nearby Balara Treatment Plant, which are both managed by the Metropolitan Waterworks and Sewerage System (MWSS).